Graduate Diploma in International Tourism and Hotel Management

 Students are responsible for securing their internship placement and are given extensive assistance in interview and application procedures, access to an extensive database of potential employers and roles and ongoing support from the dedicated Work Integrated Learning team.

 Major areas of study

-The Graduate Diploma in International Tourism and Hotel Management is a pathway to the Master of International Tourism and Hotel Management and covers eight units, including topics such as employee relations, event planning and management, financial analysis, gaming operations and management, destination marketing, tourism planning and environmental management, tourism information technology and tourism and hospitality management.
+The Graduate Diploma in International Tourism and Hotel Management is a pathway to the Master of International Tourism and Hotel Management and covers eight units, including topics such as employee relations, event planning and management, financial analysis, marketing, tourism planning and environmental management, tourism information technology and tourism and hospitality management.
 There is also an optional work placement (internship) component.

 On-campus students experience a variety of teaching approaches including face-to-face lectures and tutorials.
 Some units offer online activities, classes, pre-recorded and/or live lectures.
 The method of teaching may vary from unit to unit.